rheo-xyz/rheo-solidity/README.md

 - For the sake of clarity, `getLoanOfferAPR` and `getBorrowOfferAPR` on the `SizeView` contract were renamed to `getUserDefinedLoanOfferAPR` and `getUserDefinedBorrowOfferAPR` to be explicit about whether the yield curve is from a rate provider or from the user themselves.
 - Some infrequently utilized `SizeView` functions were removed to make room for the additional `WithCollection` functions and not break the max contract size limit.

+## Rheo FM migration

+After v1.9, the `SizeFactory` is updated to create fixed maturity Rheo markets, while old markets are completely shutdown as part of the migration script.

+Source code is at https://github.com/rheo-xyz/rheo-fm

 ## Test

 ```bash